freedombox/FreedomBox/doc/dev/tutorial/other.rst

 calling the diagnostics method and displaying the list in a formatted manner.

-To implement additional diagnostic tests on top of those provided by the framework, the method :meth:`plinth.app.App.diagnose` has to be overridden or in a component that belongs to the app, the method :meth:`plinth.app.Component.diagnose` has to be overridden.
+To implement additional diagnostic tests on top of those provided by the framework, the method :meth:`freedombox.app.App.diagnose` has to be overridden or in a component that belongs to the app, the method :meth:`freedombox.app.Component.diagnose` has to be overridden.
 The methods must return a list in which each item is the result of a test performed.
 The item itself is a two-tuple containing the display name of the test followed by the result as ``passed``, ``failed`` or ``error``.